-At the London Orthotic Consultancy, we believe in the capacity of orthotics to intervene in the progression of scoliosis and prevent surgery in later life.
+At the London Orthotic Consultancy, we believe that a correctly assessed, designed and fitted three-dimensional brace will help stop the progression of scoliosis and prevent the need for surgery in later life.

-For minor curves, usually of less than 20° a patient’s curve will be monitored to ensure it does not worsen while the patient undertakes a tailored Schroth exercise programme which includes some general postural advice to help self-manage the condition.
+For minor curves, usually of less than 20° a patient’s curve will be monitored to ensure it does not worsen while the patient undertakes a tailored exercise programme based on Schroth principles which includes some general postural advice to help self-manage the condition.

 The brace works by gently and progressively guiding the patient’s spine into a more correct position, whilst being more comfortable and less restrictive than other braces.
 The brace should be worn for 22 hours a day for the initial 6 weeks of treatment.

-After the initial appointment, we take the necessary scans and measurements which are then sent to Dr Weiss himself who assists in the design of each brace which is then manufactured at our Kingston clinic and fitted by one of our specialist clinicians.
+After the initial appointment, one of our specially trained scoliosis clinicians will take the necessary scans and measurements and the bespoke brace will be modelled in-house, manufactured at our Kingston clinic, and then fitted by one of our specialist clinicians.

-It is now recommended by scoliosis clinics around the world as the preferred alternative to surgery since it has been proven to reduce Cobb angles and improve posture.
+The three-dimensional approach that a Cheneau brace takes is regarded by many scoliosis clinics around the world as the preferred alternative to surgery since it has been proven to reduce Cobb angles and improve posture.

-Our bracing treatment can be combined with a comprehensive physiotherapy programme that adheres to the world-renowned Schroth Best Practice
+Our bespoke bracing treatment for scoliosis can be combined with a comprehensive physiotherapy programme that adheres to the principles of the world-renowned Schroth method.

 Our treatment package price includes all reviews and on-site adjustments of the brace by our certified orthotists.